yashkathe/Get-Anime-Sauce/README.md

 ```
 ## Feedback

-If you have any feedback, please reach out to us at katheyash@yahoo.com
+If you have any feedback, please reach out to me at katheyash@yahoo.com